IntEL4CoRo/ease_fall_school_2022/Day1/README.md

+# How to launch this Jupyter Notebook

+First, do the technical setup described in the README in the root directory of this repository.

-Use a terminal for the first start.
+For any OS, use a terminal (bash, Powershell, etc.) for the first start.
 * `cd` to this directory

 <details><summary>Linux</summary>